WM-SEMERU/csci-435_what_if_tool/README.md

 ## Development
 - Pip tool: user can install this tool from pip/conda and utilize with their NLP model
 - Python Backend: user designates dataset and model as parameters for our tool.
 Our tool then runs the model and produces some vector dataset in its object.
-We will probably use GPT2 as our predictive model.
 - Ideas for Frontend
   - Dashboard: Several visuals at the same time.
 This would allow the user to interact with each of the visuals provided
   - One at a time: User designates which view they want to see from their view at any given point